Narendrakaduru/Narendra_Kaduru_Portfolio/public/blogs/linux-networking-commands.md

-# 20 Linux Networking Commands Every Sysadmin Should Know
+# 20 Essential Linux Networking Commands for Beginners
 ---

-Master the Tools to Monitor, Troubleshoot, and Optimize Your Network
+Learn the Basics to Check, Fix, and Understand Your Network

-### Introduction
+### 🌟 Introduction

-If you are a system administrator, knowing a few networking commands in Linux is necessary.
-Whether you are trying to troubleshoot a connectivity issue, manage services, or configure firewall rules, the terminal is your place of work, and the command line is your tool.
-In this article, we will go through 20 critical commands for system administrators, with examples, notes, and best practices.
+If you are new to Linux system administration or just getting started with networking, learning some basic commands will make your life much easier.
+These commands help you check network settings, test connections, transfer files, and even troubleshoot issues.

+In this guide, we'll go through **20 must-know networking commands** with simple explanations and examples so you can practice them right away.

-#### 1\. `ifconfig` (or `ip a`)
+#### 1\. `ip a` (or `ifconfig`)

-**Purpose:** Display network interfaces and IP addresses.
+**What it does:** Shows your computer's network interfaces and IP addresses.

 **Modern Alternative:** `ip address show`